nikomatsakis/rustconf-2021/content/index.md

 ???

 I recently heard the best phrase ever to describe this.
 It is very true.
 Today, getting used to Rust still takes time.
+Once you do, though, it's really rewarding.

-Once you do, it's really rewarding.
+The metaphor works the other way too: with a lot of languages, everything feels great at first, but the hangover comes when you try to manage the maintenance or the bugs.

 ---